cc32d9/eosio_light_api/v2_TODO.md

 ## New features

-* RAM purchase tracking: who bought how much RAM for each account.

-* Code hash indexing: fiding contracts with the same code will be easier.
+* Code hash indexing: finding contracts with the same code will be easier.

 * Bandwidth delegation tracking: who delegated how much CPU/NET to a